How Do I Start the VA Process?

 The process to obtain VA disability compensation can be long and drawn out if you do not know what you’re doing when it comes to filling out the forms, providing documentation, and navigating the system altogether.

-Most disabled veterans that get their disability claims denied don’t understand what they did wrong, which is why it is important to work with a VA representative that has your best interest in mind while they guide you through the process.
+Most disabled veterans that get their disability claims denied don’t understand what they did wrong.n.
+This is why it is important to work with an expert that has your best interest in mind while they guide you through the process.
+This will ensure a stress-free claim.

 If you are a veteran who has served or is currently serving, it is important to maintain all of your records because serving in the military does eventually wear and tear on your body over time.
 So even if you don’t think you need to claim VA disability now or in the future, it is better to be safe than sorry and register with the VA as soon as you can.